CharOConnell/picturesque/README.md

 - The following was entered inside the Git bash terminal:
     - $ heroku login
     - $ heroku apps
-    - $ heroku git:remote -a lettuce-cook
+    - $ heroku git:remote -a picturesque
     - $ git push heroku master
 - The webpage was then deployed to Heroku